Who can attend an inquest?

 The inquest is a matter of public record.
 The public are entitled to attend an inquest and the press can potentially attend too.

 All interested parties (people entitled to take part and ask the witnesses questions) are entitled to be represented by lawyers at the inquest or any pre-inquest hearings.
 However, most inquests are conducted without any lawyers being involved.

 What happens after an inquest?

 Inquest files are archived.
 Information is available to family members and close friends.
-Contact the Coroner Service on 01707 292707 or email firstname.lastname@example.org with your enquiry.
+Contact the coroner service at firstname.lastname@example.org or 01707 292707 with your enquiry.